Adamstown developer in row over land with horse breeder

 A company involved in a planned development of about 2,000 houses at Adamstown in Co Dublin is disputing claims by a horse breeder to adverse possession of certain lands in Dodsboro intended for a community park linked to the development.

-Adamstown Infrastructure DAC (AID), a special purpose vehicle within a Lone Star Funds Structure here, got orders on Monday for the fast-tracking by the Commercial Court of Edward Dignam’s action.
+Adamstown Infrastructure DAC (AID), a special purpose vehicle within a Lone Star Funds Structure, got orders on Monday for the fast-tracking by the Commercial Court of Edward Dignam’s action.

 A hearing date will be fixed later.
 In his action, initiated last August, Mr Dignam, of Dodsboro Cottages, Lucan, claims he had in 2004 entered into lands known as “The Stable Blocks” at Old Airlie Stud, Tandy’s Lane, Dodsboro, and is entitled to adverse possession of those.